SCAGspm/spm_dm_documentation_update/index.rst

 .. figure:: images/one_record.png
     :align: center

-To save changes to edited attributes the user must click on ‘Save‘ |save_button| when finished editing. *If the user changes the selected features without saving changes, those changes will not be saved.* See Figure 12 below:
+To save changes to edited attributes the user must click on ‘Apply‘ |apply_button| when finished editing. *If the user changes the selected features without saving changes, those changes will not be saved.* See Figure 12 below:

 .. figure:: images/built_forms_window.png
     :alt: save button in managing built forms window